trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

 - Blockers:
   - The gateway is an integration boundary.
 Preserve current HTTP and WebSocket wire behavior during the first rewrite.
+  - First dispatcher-cache slice is complete.
+Follow-up gateway work should target RPC server Promise callbacks and client-side streaming completion duplication, not recreate the requestor cache migration.

 ### P1: Remove RAG And Agent `toPromiseRequestor` Bridges